This piece was originally published on November 25, 2019, and was updated on October 25, 2022.

-Unless you’re a first time home buyer, you’re looking at a 20% downpayment.
-And with average home prices across the country being close to $500,000, you’ll need to scrounge up at least 100k if you hope to meet the percentage – and that doesn’t include closing costs.
+If you want to avoid having to pay for CMHC insurance, you’re looking at a minimum 20% down payment.
+And with average home prices across the country being over $640,000 as of September 2022, you’ll need to scrounge up at least $100,000 if you hope to meet the percentage – and that doesn’t include closing costs.
 Enter CMHC.

 There is one way around the obligated 20% down payment.
-It’s called Mortgage default insurance, or by its more common acronym, CMHC insurance.
-If you’re still hoping to purchase a home in Canada but see that 20% as an obstacle, then CMHC is an option.
-It’s required insurance for home buyers who want to put down less than 20%.
+It’s called mortgage default insurance, or by its common acronym, CMHC insurance.
+CMHC refers to the Canadian Mortgage and Housing Corporation, which is the largest issuer of mortgage default insurance.
+It's important to note that there are also private companies that provide mortgage default insurance, such as Canada Guaranty.
+If you’re still hoping to purchase a home in Canada but see that 20% as an obstacle, then mortgage default insurance is an option.
+It’s required insurance for homebuyers who make a down payment of less than 20% on a property valued at less than $1 million (properties valued at $1 million or more are not eligible for mortgage default insurance, meaning a 20% minimum down payment is required).
 It protects the lender in the event that you’re not able to pay your mortgage.

 How much will CMHC insurance cost you?